 Changing roles in the marketing profession

 The traditional role of the marketing manager has substantially expanded to encompass a wide variety of new skills.
-A need for new occupations has been created in the marketing arena due to the explosion of technology and the rush for retailers to harness new opportunities.
-Market specialization in areas such as social media, e-mail marketing, search engine optimization, content marketing, and marketing analytics have emerged due to the digital environment.
+Most importantly, a need for new occupations has been created in the marketing arena.
+This is because of the explosion of technology and the rush for retailers to harness new opportunities.
+Similarly, specialization in areas such as social media, e-mail marketing, search engine optimization, content marketing, and marketing analytics have emerged due to the digital environment.

-Skills in all of these areas must be learned so that marketers have a strong handle on the digital marketing format of the new era.
-"The industry is rife with missed opportunities in existing training and skills acquisition efforts" (Kelly, 2015, pg.
+Skills in all of these areas must be learned so that marketers have a strong handle on the new era of digital marketing.
+“The industry is rife with missed opportunities in existing training and skills acquisition efforts” (Kelly, 2015, pg.
 3).
 In essence, there is a lack of fully digital marketing professionals.
-Many retailers are recognizing the need for specialists in each of the new marketing areas to ensure smooth integration of the marketing strategy across all formats.
+Therefore, many retailers are recognizing the need for specialists in each of the new marketing areas to ensure smooth integration of the marketing strategy across all formats.

 Kelly Services.
 (2015, July 1).
 State of digital marketing talent.
 Kelly Services.
 Retrieved from https://class.waldenu.edu/bbcswebdav/institution/USW1/201560_04/MS_MRKT/MRKT_6110/readings/USW1_MRKT_6110_DigitalTalentReport.pdf

 Odden, L. (2014).
 21 digital marketing trends & predictions for 2015.
 Retrieved from http://www.toprankblog.com/2014/05/digital-marketing-2015/